Hodding Carter: Career background

-In 1939 Carter moved to Greenville, a Mississippi Delta city and the seat of Washington County, where he launched his successful Greenville Delta Democrat-Times, a newspaper later published by his oldest son William Hodding Carter III.
-Still later, his second son, Philip Dutartre Carter (born 1939), took over publication.

 He won the Pulitzer Prize for Editorial Writing in 1946 for his editorials on intolerance, as exemplified by "Go for Broke", lambasting the ill treatment of Japanese American (Nisei) soldiers returning from World War II.
 He was a professor for a single semester at Tulane.

 Fighting intolerance

 He also wrote editorials in the Greenville Delta Democrat-Times regarding social and economic intolerance in the Deep South that won him widespread acclaim and the moniker "Spokesman of the New South".

 Carter wrote a caustic article for Look magazine which detailed the menacing spread of a chapter of the White Citizens' Council.
 The article was attacked on the floor of the Mississippi House of Representatives as a "Willful lie by a nigger-loving editor".
 Carter responded in a front-page editorial:By vote of 89 to 19, the Mississippi House of Representatives has resolved the editor of this newspaper into a liar because of an article I wrote.
 If this charge were true, it would make me well qualified to serve in that body.
 It is not true.
 So to even things up, I hereby resolve by a vote of one to nothing that there are eighty-nine liars in the state legislature.